didi/mand-mobile/components/scroll-view/README.en-US.md

 ### Instruction

-`ScrollViewRefresh` is a pull-down refresh component built into the component library for visual display only.
+* `ScrollViewRefresh` is a pull-down refresh component built into the component library for visual display only.
 It needs to be used in the slot <a href="javascript:jumpAnchor('refresh')">refresh</a>.
 The pull-down refresh component can also be customized.

-`ScrollViewMore` load-more component built into the component library for visual display only.
+* `ScrollViewMore` load-more component built into the component library for visual display only.
 It needs to be used in slot <a href="javascript:jumpAnchor('more')">more</a>.
 The load-more component can also be customized.

+* **The component container needs to have a height, otherwise there will be problems that cannot be scrolled or rebounded.** For more frequently asked questions, please refer to <a href="javascript:jumpAnchor('Appendix')">Appendix</a>

 ### Code Examples
 <!-- DEMO -->